← All notes PDF

 ▲ Bull Case

 Visionary and Macro Man define a strong thesis spine.
-Mercury sits at the intersection of US defense modernization, NATO rearmament to 3%+ GDP, EW/radar/missile-defense ("Golden Dome") demand, and the mandated domestic trusted-microelectronics ecosystem — a structural regulatory moat.
-Operator confirms the moat is real: 10–30yr program design-in lock-in, cleared/TS-SCI manufacturing, $1.6B record backlog, 1.48x book-to-bill.
-The turnaround shows in the numbers — adj.
-EBITDA margin 15.3% vs ~11% a year ago, FCF positive after years of pain.
-The Electronic Warfare TAM alone is projected to roughly double to ~$64.66B by 2031 (14.9% CAGR), and Mercury is a picks-and-shovels supplier to that spend.
+Mercury sits at the intersection of US defense modernization, NATO rearmament to 3%+ GDP, electronic-warfare, radar and missile-defense demand, and the mandated domestic trusted-microelectronics ecosystem, a structural regulatory moat.
+Operator confirms the moat is real: 10 to 30 year program design-in lock-in, cleared and TS/SCI manufacturing, $1.6B record backlog, 1.48x book-to-bill.
+The turnaround shows in the numbers, adj.
+EBITDA margin 15.3% versus 11.7% a year ago, free cash flow positive after years of pain.
+Electronic warfare is a large, fast-growing market, and Mercury is a picks-and-shovels supplier to that spend.

 ▼ Bear Case

 Skeptic and Quant carry the warning.
-The recovery is incomplete and priced as if complete: 15.3% adj.
-EBITDA margin is still ~half the mid-20s target; TTM FCF already re-decelerated to $73.5M from $119M; Q3 FCF was actually -$2M with ~$25M pulled forward from Q4.
-Valuation is extreme — ~80x EV/EBITDA (GAAP), ~107x forward non-GAAP P/E, ~7x P/S on a still-GAAP-loss business, 12% above consensus target, with Goldman at a Sell, $68.
-Thesis killer: a $20M+ EAC charge resurrection on a ramping fixed-price program would crack both the margin narrative and the multiple.
+The recovery is incomplete and priced as if complete: a 15.3% adj.
+EBITDA margin is still about half the mid-20s target; TTM free cash flow has already re-decelerated to $73.5M from $119.0M; Q3 free cash flow was actually negative at roughly $1.8M.
+Valuation is extreme, around 78x EV/EBITDA, roughly 73x forward earnings, about 6.8x sales on a still-GAAP-loss business, above consensus, with Goldman Sachs at a Sell, $68.
+Thesis killer: an estimate-at-completion charge in the tens of millions on a ramping fixed-price program would crack both the margin narrative and the multiple at once.

 CIO Judgment

 The bull case wins on the business and loses on the entry.
-I can refute the Skeptic on durability — the moat and backlog are real, the turnaround is structurally sound, and the macro tailwind is bipartisan and multi-year.
-What I cannot refute is the valuation math.
-At ~80x EV/EBITDA on margins still half of target, 12% above consensus, with Goldman at a Sell ($68) and zero insider buying into a 121% rally, the price embeds flawless execution.
-An unrefuted valuation bear case caps conviction.
-I want to own Mercury — not at $114.
-That's why it's Accumulate/Watch, not Buy.
+The moat and backlog are real, the turnaround is structurally sound, and the macro tailwind is bipartisan and multi-year.
+What does not hold up is the valuation math.
+At roughly 78x EV/EBITDA on margins still half of target, above consensus, with Goldman at a Sell ($68) and zero insider buying into a stock that has doubled, the price embeds flawless execution, which is the one thing a half-finished turnaround cannot promise.
+The intent is to own Mercury, just not at $109.
+That is why this is Accumulate / Watch, not Buy.

 Key Metrics